AndyONeill/CDR/ReadMe.md

 You will need two databases.

-Since the files for these are dependent on your machines, I've not scripted database creation.
+Since the files for these are dependent on knowing disk drive and folder location, I've not scripted database creation.
-You could easily do that in ssms though.
+You can right click database and create new in ssms.

 There are scripts to create tables for these in the Database folder of the repo, although you may need to edit them to change file locations.